What to buy a minimalist? What to get for the person who wants nothing?

 - Going to the theatre, museum, or concert

-Smaller consumable gifts like a jar of jam, ½ dozen cookies, or a tin of loose leaf tea make excellent stocking stuffers as well!
+Smaller consumable gifts like a jar of jam, ½ dozen cookies, or a tin of loose leaf tea make excellent stocking stuffers for minimalists as well!

 - Homemade baking such as bread, muffins, cookies